Avira Review: Quick Expert Summary

 I was also impressed by the range of additional features, including the comprehensive device optimization tools, secure password manager, and automatic software updater.
 The VPN is also pretty good, but there are better standalone VPN options out there.

-I’d like to see Avira offer parental controls, identity theft protection, and more robust mobile anti-theft features like Norton and McAfee do, but Avira is still a great value antivirus with some really good additional features.
+I’d like to see Avira offer parental controls and more robust mobile anti-theft features like Norton does, but Avira is still a great value antivirus with some really good additional features.

 Is Avira’s antivirus protection good?

 Avira scored a perfect 100% malware detection rate in my tests.
 Both its antivirus scanner and real-time scanning engine managed to detect and block viruses, ransomware, spyware, rootkits, and more.

 Avira has combined its scanning engine with cloud-based technology to provide fast, lightweight, and thorough malware detection — it’s just as good for anti-malware protection as premium competitors like McAfee and Norton.